EGollahon/group_repo/README.md

 * Attached a newsletter form

 ## Animation - Maria
-* Added an animation of a coffee machine with disperses coffee into a cup
+* Added an animation of a coffee machine that disperses coffee into a cup